ldweeks/jesusatiu/_pages/about.md

 ## What is Trinity Reformed Church all about?

 To learn more about Trinity Reformed Church, please check out the "[What We Believe](https://trinityreformed.org/about/what-we-believe/)" page on our website.

+## What is Evangel Presbytery?

+Evangel Presbytery is an association of reformed churches which was formed in June, 2019.
+Trinity Reformed Church is a founding member.
+To read more about Evangel's commitments, please [click here](https://evangelpresbytery.com/our-commitments/).

+## What is a "presbytery"?

+The word "presbytery" refers to the way a church is governed.
+It comes from the Koine Greek word *presbyteros* which means "elder".
+An example from Scripture can be found in 1 Timothy 5:17:

+> The elders (*presbyteros*) who rule well are to be considered worthy of double honor, especially those who work hard at preaching and teaching.

+So a presbyterian church is governed by a group of elders within that church.
+That group of elders includes all the local pastors actively working in that congregation (often referred to as *teaching elders*) and the non-ordained, lay elders.

+But unlike *congregational* churches which are not generally answerable to any other church or institution, a church under the presbyterian system of government is answerable to their *presbytery*.
+A presbytery consists of the pastors and elders of multiple churches who work together for one another's mutual benefit.
+In our case, our pastors and elders are members of [Evangel Presbytery](https://evangelpresbytery.com).

+## How is Evangel Presbytery different from other presbyterian denominations?

+Evangel Presbytery strives to be "boringly normal" when compared to historic, American presbyterianism.
+The main difference between Evangel and most other presbyterian denominations is its commitment to freedom on the question of time and mode of baptism.
+Over the years, however, more churches and denominations have adopted a similar position, so this has become even less of a distinction.

+Many once-faithful churches and denominations drift away from Christ and His Word.
+This pattern has been repeated many times in the history of Christ's church, and it is going on today in many of our nation's churches and denominations.
+And so, by faith, the churches of Evangel Presbytery have started a new work to pick up where others have left off.